Platform-OS/pos-module-user/README.md

 ##### Conventions when adding permissions to your application

-* Name your permissions as `<resource>.<do>` - for example `article.create`, `article.edit`, `comment.delete`
+* * **Naming Convention for Permissions:** Use the format `<resource>.<do>` for naming your permissions.
+For example:
+  - `article.create`
+  - `article.edit`
+  - `comment.delete`
-* Use `<resource>.manage.all` for administrators/moderators - typically regular users should have permission only to the entities they create - for example if your application is a blog and it allows users to write comments, then the users should be able to edit and delete their comments.
-Administrators / Moderators on the other hand need permission to edit and delete all comments.
-We recommend creating `<resource>.manage.all` permission for this purpose and handling it as described in the [creating your own authorization commands](#creating-your-own-authorization commands) example.
+* **Managing Permissions for Administrators/Moderators:** Use `<resource>.manage.all` for permissions granted to administrators or moderators.
+Regular users should typically have permission only for the entities they create.
+For example, in a blog application that allows users to write comments, users should be able to edit and delete their own comments.
+In contrast, administrators and moderators need permission to manage all comments.
+We recommend creating a `<resource>.manage.all` permission for this purpose and handling it as described in the [Creating Your Own Authorization Commands](#creating-your-own-authorization-commands) example.

 ## Customizing the Module